rorcde/rodrigo_rivera_com/pages/pages-root-folder/index.md

   title: "Rodrigo Rivera"
   url: 'http://mlss.cc'
   image: banner_rodrigo_cdtm.jpg
-  text: 'Rodrigo is a Mexican German researcher at the ADASE group part of Skoltech in Moscow, Russia.
+  text: 'Rodrigo is a Mexican German researcher in Machine Learning.
 He brings more than twelve years of experience working on applied machine learning tasks for the e-commerce, technology, and FMCG sectors.'

 widget2:
   title: "Research"